-Access to Medical Sciences is run in partnership with the Scottish Wider Access Programme (SWAP) and is designed for adults who have been away from education, typically for three years or more.
+Access to Medical Sciences is run in partnership with the Scottish Wider Access Programme (SWAP) and is designed for adults who are thinking about returning to education, after a break of at least three to five years.
 The course will introduce you to a range of science subjects to develop the skills and knowledge required for progression to one of our partner university degree programmes in medical related fields or onto relevant HNC courses at SCQF Level 7.

-This is a demanding course and previous experience within a related field would be an advantage.
+This is an academically demanding course and previous study of Biology, Chemistry and Maths at higher level is required.
+Relevant experience within a related field would be an advantage.

 What will I learn?